2026seasonv2

 A walk-about production of Shakespeare’s Scottish tragedy.
 This immersive production will see the story of Macbeth happening all around you, as you change locations for sections of the play, experiencing Shakespeare up close and personal in an epic historical setting.
 Don’t miss this one-of-a-kind immersive experience!

-Seating is limited for this performance and we strongly recommend purchasing tickets in advance.
+Seating is limited for this show and we strongly recommend purchasing tickets in advance.

 Buy Tickets